necroware/mce-adapter/README.md

 EGA low    | + 15kHz | + 60Hz
 EGA high   | + 21kHz | - 60Hz

+Usually, you only need to invert the composite sync signal only if V-Sync signal is negative.
 In the columns H- and V-Sync + means high-positive and - means low-positive sync signal.
 EGA exists in two variants low resolution of up to 640x200 and high resolution with up to 720x350, hence the higher H-Sync frequency of 21kHz, since 15kHz are just not enough to draw 350 lines with 60Hz.

 # How to use this stuff?